Janusz Waluś: Aftermath

 Waluś has been used as a symbol by the far right in Poland due to his opposition to dismantling apartheid and communism in South Africa.
-Polish football fans have displayed banners and scarves with Waluś's name and photo, amid calls for his release from prison.
+Some Polish football fans extremist organisations have displayed banners and scarves with Waluś's name and photo, amid calls for his release from prison.
 In 2018, a Polish journalist who spoke to Waluś reported that "in 1993, there was a war in South Africa and he felt like a soldier ...
 He still believes in the system of racial segregation and that whites and blacks should live apart."

 In April 2025, the Never Again Association published a report on the glorification of Waluś by the Polish far-right.
 It documented declarations of support for Waluś and his racist murder made by far-right activists, football fans, members of Parliament, celebrities and other figures.

+Cultural references

+In 2019, a book Nic osobistego.
+Sprawa Janusza Walusia by Cezary Łazarewicz was published.